-The first major release of a certified, pack-pulled autograph for Lionel Messi, came in 2013 Icons Messi Collection.
-Broken into two versions, the limited edition boxes offer autographs and game-worn / event-worn jersey cards, while the basic retail version only includes base cards.
+The first major release of a certified, pack-pulled autograph for Lionel Messi came in 2013 Icons Messi Collection.
+Broken into two versions, the limited edition boxes offer autographs and game-worn and event-worn jersey cards, while the basic retail version only includes base cards.

 The rare premium product was only available in Japan and Lionel Messi autographs fall about one per case.
 Despite several unimpressive card designs, the main draw is the large on-card signature.
 In total, there are five different Lionel Messi signed cards found in the product.